SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction.md

 Now we are ready to define a `PDSProblem` and to solve this problem with a method of [PositiveIntegrators.jl](https://github.com/SKopecz/PositiveIntegrators.jl) or [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).

-As mentioned above, we will try two approaches to solve this PDS and compare their efficiency.
+As mentioned above, we will try different approaches to solve this PDS and compare their efficiency.
 These are
 1. an out-of-place implementation with standard (dynamic) matrices and vectors,
+2. an in-place implementation with standard (dynamics) matrices and vectors,
-2. an out-of-place implementation with static matrices and vectors from [StaticArrays.jl](https://juliaarrays.github.io/StaticArrays.jl/stable/).
+3. an out-of-place implementation with static matrices and vectors from [StaticArrays.jl](https://juliaarrays.github.io/StaticArrays.jl/stable/).

 ### Standard out-of-place implementation

-Here we create a function to compute the production matrix with return type `Matrix{Float64}` and a second function for the destruction vector with return type `Vector{Float64}`.
+Here we create an out-of-place function to compute the production matrix with return type `Matrix{Float64}` and a second out-of-place function for the destruction vector with return type `Vector{Float64}`.

 ```@example stratreac
 using PositiveIntegrators # load PDSProblem